Four Years Ago, I Lost a Friend

-Of course, when it comes to music, we put on our headphones, ignore the haters and play the next track of our favorite artist.
-However, the question remains.
-How did Neil Peart music influence me and why do I consider him a friend?
-Hmm.
-How does music influence anybody?
-I think it provides inspiration.
-At the very least, it gives us something to dance to and sing in the shower.
-Side note.
-I am more of a sing in the car without passengers.
+How does music influence a person?
+It provides inspiration, a distraction, and something to put us in a better mood.
+At the very least, music gives us something to dance to and sing in the shower.
+Side note: I am more of a sing in the car without passengers.
 Yes, I do get amusing looks from the other drivers.

-A song is quite different from a book.
-Each word is incredibly important, scrutinized and meaningful.
+Neil was the band’s “chief lyrist,” meaning that he wrote almost all of their songs and music.
+If I were to choose a word to describe the overall message, it would be inspirational.
+Creating a song is significantly different from writing a book.
+Each word is incredibly important, scrutinized, and meaningful.
 For example, the song Beat It by Michael Jackson has 399 words.
-Yet, those 399 words made a #1 hit that continues to be a huge inspiration.
+Yet, those words made a #1 hit that continues to dominate the airwaves.

-In reflecting upon his passing, I did come up with one bright spot.
-He left behind a wealth of music, writing, and interviews.
+There is one bright spot.
+Neil left behind a wealth of music, writing, and interviews.
 Even my daughter likes a few Rush songs.
-How cool is that?
-I hear their passionate music read the words that touch my heart.
-Wait a minute.
-Did I just end this blog with a Rush quote?
-Hmm.
-Breaking some rules already.
+Nice.
+I hear their passionate music, read the words that touch my heart.
+Did I end this article with a Rush quote?

 P.S.
 This is my 100th blog.
 Yay.
 I dedicate this blog to Neil.
 You have proven to be a true inspiration.